 - reducing your use of artificial nails and nail polish

-For some people, a fungal infection of the nails can be difficult to cure.
-It is estimated that medication eliminates fungus in only about 50 percent of patients.
-The nail infection cannot be considered cured until a new nail, free from infection, has grown in.
-Although this indicates that the nail is no longer infected, it is possible for the fungal infection to return.
+For some people, a fungal infection of the nails can be difficult to cure and the first round of medication might not work.
+The nail infection can’t be considered cured until a new nail that’s free from infection has grown in.
+Although this indicates that the nail is no longer infected, it’s possible for the fungal infection to return.
 In severe cases, there may be permanent damage to your nail, and it may have to be removed.

 The main complications of a fungal nail infection are: